Did someone say BAGEL DOGS!!!

 BTW – In case you haven’t figured it out yet, the Chicago Girl is ME…writing about myself in the third person.Print

 These Awesome Bagel Dogs are worth the effort!
 They are best warm, dipped in your favorite sauces, but I won’t tell if you eat them cold!
+You can make them plant based by using plant based hot dogs.

 FOR THE DOGS